-- Guidelines on the Investigation of Cases of Interest or Concern to the Financial Services Authority or other Prosecuting Authorities and Investigating Agencies (these guidelines concern the following bodies: Financial Conduct Authority, Serious Fraud Office, Department for Energy and Industrial Strategy, CPS, Association of Chief Police Officers in England, Wales and Northern Ireland, Crown Office and Procurator Fiscal Service, Public Prosecution Service for Northern Ireland, Association of Chief Police Officers in Scotland Scotland).
+- Guidelines on the Investigation of Cases of Interest or Concern to the Financial Services Authority or other Prosecuting Authorities and Investigating Agencies (these guidelines concern the following bodies: Financial Conduct Authority, Serious Fraud Office, Department for Energy and Industrial Strategy, CPS, National Police Chiefs' Council, Crown Office and Procurator Fiscal Service, Public Prosecution Service for Northern Ireland, Association of Chief Police Officers in Scotland).

-- Third party disclosure protocol (CPS, Serious Fraud Office, Association of Chief Police Officers in England, Wales and Northern Ireland and Her Majesty's Revenue and Customs).
+- Third party disclosure protocol (CPS, Serious Fraud Office, National Police Chiefs' Council and His Majesty's Revenue and Customs).

 - Arrangements between civilian and military prosecuting and investigating authorities governing how they will work together, decide issues of jurisdiction and where necessary decide how an allegation will be investigated.
 Some of these protocols are currently being revised in the light of legislative change.